-The type of software you’re looking for is called Field Service Management Software (FSM).
-There is a diverse market, with a range of features and price points, but unlike say “spreadsheet” or “word processor”, “field service management” has not really entered the language of many small businesses yet.
+There’s a diverse market, with a range of features and price points.
+But unlike ‘spreadsheet’ or ‘word processor’, ‘field service management’ has not really entered the language of many small businesses yet.

 So if you’ve been struggling to find how to ask Google for the right thing, you’re not alone!

 Which means that many are still using either spreadsheets or paper-based methods to track and schedule work, write quotes and send out invoices.

 Benefits of Field Service Management

-If your field workers (engineers, builders, carpenters, cleaners etc) are getting close to maximum capacity and you could hire one more, but your business can’t really afford to bring on extra admin staff to support that then you need to find a way to create more capacity in your processes.
-This is where FSM software can be a game changer.
+If your field workers (engineers, builders, carpenters, cleaners etc) are getting close to maximum capacity you could hire one more.
+But if your business can’t afford to bring on extra admin staff to support that then you need to find a way to create more capacity in your processes.
+This is where field service management software can be a game-changer.

-The next important factor is efficiency.
-With a FSM system in place you can typically schedule your work more intelligently, leading to less travel time between jobs.
-Obviously the impact of this will vary depending on the type of work your business undertakes – if you are usually on a site for one or more full days then there’s little to be gained here, but if you have staff who undertake several jobs in a day then this can make an enormous difference to the amount of time lost to travel.
+With a field service management system in place you can typically schedule your work more intelligently.
+Leading to less travel time between jobs.
+Obviously, the impact of this will vary depending on the type of work your business undertakes.
+If you’re usually on a site for one or more full days then there’s little to be gained here.
+But if you have staff who undertake several jobs in a day then this can make an enormous difference to the amount of time lost to travel.

 Think about that for a moment – 10% of all the work undertaken and the materials used never charged for.
-The impact on their profitability of a system that allows this to be tracked and automatically billed for has been large and immediate… the return on investment for setting up the software achieved within just days.
+The impact on their profitability of a system that allows this to be tracked and automatically billed for has been large and immediate.
+The return on investment for setting up the software achieved within just days.

 What features do I need?